Robert

 67 percent or more.
 He hopes to secure bids from companies for

-the exclusive right to manufacture and distribute the secondary
+the exclusive right to manufacture and distribute the

-heating system.
+secondary heating system.

-Essentially, the heating system operates in supplemental mode to
+Essentially, the heating system operates in supplemental mode

-the water returns to the water tank.
+the water.
+Then, the water returns to the water tank.

 Meanwhile, a supplemental thermostat connected to the system

-controls an air circulator for the furnace without requiring the
+controls an air circulator for the furnace without requiring

-furnace to be activated.
-The furnace will turn on and heat the
+the furnace to be activated.
+The furnace will turn on and heat

-Cuppetilli also uses coils and soapstone, which retains heat for
+Cuppetilli also uses coils and soapstone, which retains heat

-the furnace.
+the one for the furnace.

 “What controls this whole thing is the thermostat,” Cuppetilli

-said, adding later, “The only thing I really use off the furnace
+said, adding later, “The only thing I really use off the

-heating bill.”
+my heating bill.”

 It sounds complicated, and it is.
 Cuppetilli concedes he has

 spent hours explaining his invention to industry insiders.
-Yet,

-the statistics to show it.
+he has the statistics to show it.

 If he gets his invention marketed, Cuppetilli said the system